oliverkiranbrown/app_backend/README.md

 ### VPS

-For VPS, you should follow the ESS Walkthrough.
+For VPS, you should follow the ESS Community README.

 ### Explaining the install process